zuzanadobes/DRLND-Project-Collaboration-and-Competition/README.md

 # Introduction

-This project works with the Tennis environment.
+This project works with the Tennis environment provided by Udacity.
+This project was completed on a local Windows machine but it can also be run in the Udacity Workspace.
+Instructions on how to download and setup Unity ML environments can be found in [ Unity ML-Agents Github repo ] https://github.com/Unity-Technologies/ml-agents.
+The project environment is similar to the Tennis environment on the [ Unity ML-Agents GitHub page ] https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md.

 # Trained Agent